Skip to content

 claude

-All Claude API requests are automatically routed through the admin-designated exit IP.
+All Claude API requests are automatically routed through the egress IP.
 No proxy configuration needed.

 Reconnecting

-If your SSH connection drops, re-run the same curl command to reconnect.
-Your container keeps running.
+If SSH disconnects, re-run the same curl command to reconnect.
+The container keeps running.

 Rebuilding